Frequently Asked Questions

 What about people who don’t have cell phones or who are not literate?

 Admittedly there are some people whom our intervention will be unable to reach, and this includes people without mobile phones and those with low literacy.
 There are programs that address these issues by, for example, using interactive voice response (IVR) messages (such as the Kilkari program).
-Thus far, our analysis suggests that the significantly higher costs of voice messaging make these approaches less cost-effective than SMS reminders.
+Thus far, our analysis suggests that the significantly higher costs of voice messaging make these approaches less cost-effective than SMS reminders, meaning that if we incorporated them, we would help less people.
 However, we are constantly exploring ways to expand the reach of our program, and this may include voice-based messages in the future.

 How are you evaluating the impact of your activities?
 How will you use the results to improve your program?